Abuton/USA-AirQuality-DataModelling/README.md

 - 500 => 'Temple Way',
 - 501 => 'Colston Avenue'

 Each line represents one reading from a specific detector.

 Detectors take one reading every hour.
 If you examine the file using a programming editor, Notepad++ can handle the job, you can see that the first row gives headers and there are another 1408379 (1.4 million+) rows (lines).
 There are 23 data items (columns) per line.

+Have fun